bvkeersop/DocumentBuilder/README.md

 # NDocument

 `NDocument` is a library that uses the `Builder` pattern to enable you to declaratively create different kinds of documents is an easy way.
+It is **not** a full fledged solution for creating complex documents. `NDocument` focuses on ease of use.

 The following formats are currently supported: